 NOTE: We place 6 Free Agents in each FAT

 We also allow teams that doesn't have a full roster to sign up for our seasons.
 Similar to FATs we will fill Partial teams with free agents until they are full.

 The division boundaries are the limits of MMR of the teams that play within each division (with the except of legacy teams).
 These serves as a ruleset of who you can add to your roster mid season.
 The division boundaries are decided fully by the MMR of the teams that sign ups for a division and can't be known before seeding is done.
 Basically what we do is that we set up a list with all the teams and FATs that has signed up that are not a leagacy roster and rank them by MMR.
 Then we split the list somewhat evenly based on how the MMR of the teams are spread to get reasonably sized divisions for the season (20-30 teams).

 As we all know and stated before, it's incredibly hard to place a team based on MMR correctly and we want everyone to enjoy themselves in our league and still keep the competition as fair as possible.
 Because of this we allow all teams to protest their own or any other teams seeding if they think that the team in question is seeded too high or too low.
 We look at every case individually and move them up or down in division if we think it's best for the competition.

 NOTE: When you protest a seeding it's important that you explain why you think you got seeded wrong, this can be done by referring to previous seasons or using in game ranks (screenshots are appreciated).
-Protests to seeding have to be done before the first round of the season starts.
+Protests to seeding have to be done one day before the first round of the season starts.